 If you’re having trouble installing the Android Q beta please check out our guide.
 It’ll walk you through the process and help you get the software up and running in no time.

 If you’re unable to find a fix for your problem there you’ll want to take a look at Google’s Pixel help forum.
-XDA’s Pixel, Pixel 2, and Pixel 3 forums are also excellent resources.
+XDA’s Pixel, Pixel 2, Pixel 3, and Pixel 3a forums are also excellent resources.

 If you’re using a phone from a third-party OEM, you’ll need to find the appropriate forum for your phone.